Pros / This turntable has many features to ensure good playback including a counter weight, antiskating, pitch adjust and pitch lock.

 The Audio-Technica LP120 has multiple features that ensure the best-sounding playback for you turntable.
 The tone arm has a counter weight to help keep the right amount of pressure on your record.
 This keeps the needle and the record from being worn out too quickly.
 It also features an anti-skating mechanism that keeps the needle from skipping around the record.
 There is also pitch adjustment and a pitch lock that disables the slider once turned on.
 All of these features allow you to dial in your record player to get the best playback possible.

 The LP120 does have RCA outputs to plug external speakers to your turntable, but it doesn't have built-in speakers or a headphone jack for private listening.
 Some converters act as all-in-one units with built-in speakers which make it convenient to use your turntable for actually listening to records without extra equipment.

 Audacity comes with this turntable.
-Unlike EZ Converter – a program that comes with other turntables – Audacity does not walk you through the conversion process.
+Unlike EZ Converter – a program that comes with the Ion Air LP – Audacity does not walk you through the conversion process.
 You will have to set the input and output correctly before you start to record.
 Once those are set the process is fairly straightforward – you press Record, hit Play on the record and the conversion begins.